AmarjithTK/smartDots/README.md

 ## Latest Edition of my dotfiles, now even more smart with gnu stow

+ TODOS for freetime, only when lots of free 12:36

+    - add dunst theme , in catpuccin
+    - add dynamic or something better wallpapers
+    - use mountain wallpaper if possible source.unsplash/mountain or something
+    - implement system tray for bspwm
+    - implment scratchpad functionality ( using tdrop if possible )
+    - add conkyrc if possible, not too much needed
+    - learn eww widgets, the least priority one, the most timewaste

-* Arch Linux + DWM , XFCE and lightweight distro
+* Arch Linux + bspwm/ DWM , XFCE and lightweight distro
 * ZSH
 * Rofi
 * NVIM nvchad